Birch-san/gmusicapi-node/README.md

 You'll see the directories in which Python tries (and fails with `-1`) to search for your module.

 Or you'll see a huge stream of errors because you're on El Capitan.
-Fix [like so](http://apple.stackexchange.com/a/208763) (requires reboot).
+Fix [like so](http://apple.stackexchange.com/a/208763) (requires recovery reboot).

 ###### Windows
 Same as above, but use [Windows Sysinternals' `ProcMon`](https://technet.microsoft.com/en-us/sysinternals/processmonitor.aspx), and filter to Paths which contain `gmusicapi`.